+The inspector examined two tenants' care records and found these to be very detailed, personalised and reflective of the individual's preferences.
 A range of person centred tools had been developed by the organisation to effectively support the tenants.
 It was noted that a number of tools had been developed, in pictorial and easy-read format, to assist a tenants to adjust to the supported living model.
-This is good practice.
+This is good practice and should be commended.

-Information leaflets on specific medical conditions were also included in the care record, to ensure that staff had an understanding of the individual needs of the tenants.
+Information leaflets on specific medical conditions were also included in the care records, to ensure that staff had an understanding of the individual needs of the tenants.

-Care reviews with the HSC Trust representatives were noted to be held annually or as required; however, minutes of the meetings were not available for inspection.
-This was discussed with the manager, who agreed to follow up with the relevant HSC Trust representative, to ensure that these were received by the agency.
+Care reviews with the HSC Trust representatives were noted to be held annually or as required and care and support plans were updated to reflect changes agreed at the review meetings.
+It was evident that the tenants were involved in their care review meetings; and the minutes of the meeting were presented in easy-read format.
 The agency had robust quality monitoring systems in place to audit and review the effectiveness and quality of care delivered to the tenants.
 Quality monitoring reports indicated consultation with a range of tenants, relatives, staff and where provided, HSC Trust representatives.
 Advice was given to the manager in relation to improving input from relevant stakeholders.

+It was clear from discussions with relatives that the staff had a good knowledge of the tenants' needs and preferences; and how they worked with the tenants to promote their independence.
-There was evidence within the care record reviewed of effective communication with the tenants, their representatives and with relevant HSC Trust representatives, as required.

-Staff meeting' minutes reflected that there was effective communication between staff.
+There was evidence of effective communication with the tenants, their representatives and with relevant HSC Trust representatives, as required.
+Staff meeting' minutes reflected that there was effective communication between all grades of staff.
 Tenants' meeting minutes reflected that they were involved in decision making.
+It was noted that the tenants had signed the minutes of the meeting.